Aqua5lad/CDs-Sample-Python-Code/README.md

 # CDs-Sample-Python-Code

-My first repository for the GMIT Data Analytics course - samples of code I've got working.
+Colm's repository for the GMIT Data Analytics course - samples of code that I've got working.

 ## Purpose of this Repository
 The purpose of this repository is to collate samples of python code which can be reused, either directly, or as a guide.